metalbear-co/metalbear.co/content/en/blog/introducing-targetless/index.md

 ## Can’t I just use `kubectl port-forward`?
 There are some basic tasks that can be achieved with either mirrord or kubectl port-forward in varying degrees of comfort.
-However, mirrord does something fundamentally different than port-forwarding. mirrord runs an application and forwards to the cluster whatever connections it initiates.
-This means you don’t need to know the ports in advance and configure them before running the application, DNS is resolved in the cluster, UDP is forwarded as well as TCP, and connections can also be made to addresses outside of the cluster (with the source address of the cluster, so if an external service is only open to the cluster’s IP, the application can access it with mirrord).
+However, mirrord does something fundamentally different from port-forwarding. mirrord runs an application and forwards to the cluster whatever connections it initiates.
+This means you don’t need to know the ports in advance and configure them before running the application, DNS is resolved in the cluster, UDP is forwarded as well as TCP, and connections can also be made to addresses outside the cluster (with the source address of the cluster, so if an external service is only open to the cluster’s IP, the application can access it with mirrord).

 ## I want to start using it right now!